slavkaa/docker-experiments/005_php_grafana/Readme.md

 curl "http://localhost:9090/api/v1/query?query=up"

 **Grafana**: http://localhost:3000
-Credentials: admin@admin
+Credentials: admin@12345

-# Set Up Grafana
+## Set Up Grafana manually
 Grafana will connect to Prometheus to visualize the metrics:

 1. Access Grafana at http://localhost:3000.
 Login using the default credentials:
 Username: admin
-Password: admin
+Password: 12345

 2. Add Prometheus as a data source:
 Navigate to Connections > Data Sources.